ImperialCardioGenetics/BioinfoJournalClub/README.md

 # Bioinformatics Journal Club

-What?
-Biweekly bioinformatics journal club espeically but not limited on genomics data modeling and analysis hosted by Imeprial Cardiovascular Genetics Group
+This a biweekly bioinformatics journal club espeically but not limited on genomics data modeling and analysis hosted by Imeprial Cardiovascular Genetics Group

-How?
 Each time one would present and lead a discussion/learning on a bioinformatics paper (< 1hr).

 ## Schedule